 - Traineeship Allowed

 - This training is fully government-subsidised under JobTrainer

-According to Job Outlook, ICT Support Technicians are in high demand.
-If you are a tech-head, enjoy helping people and want a skillset that is sought-after in multiple industries, then the nationally recognised Certificate III in Information, Digital Media and Technology is for you.
+The nationally accredited Certificate III in Information, Digital Media and Technology is the perfect course for analytical thinkers who are eager to enter a booming industry.
 Learn to administer networks and support websites to keep the digital engine of your organisation humming.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Work and communicate effectively in an ICT environment

 - Install and optimise operating system software